-- Ask Angela Safe Spaces We have worked with Bouverie Place to Develop a safe place for they may need. - guidance. - (VRU), Kent Police, and Domestic Abuse awareness.. - Urban Pastors continuing to carry out night time sweeps of key locations to address Antiacross. - liaising with appropriate agencies. - Ring door bells to support victims of domestic abuse through working partner relationships with HomeStart and the Rising Sun. - regularly monitor and empty the Knife Bins in District. - Safety in the Night time Economy Collaboratively working with Kent Police We supported Police and Community Safety unit teams across the Christmas period of 2022/23.
+- Ask Angela Safe Spaces We have worked with Bouverie Place to Develop a safe place for members of the public.
+This started from a conversation with Bouverie Place to provide safeguarding awareness and support due to it being a risk location for suicides.
+Shops have joined the scheme and we have created a safe space for people to access for any reason they may need. - PREVENT Safety Bus Engaging with young people providing online safety awareness and guidance. - Year 9 Safety Conference at the Leas Cliff Hall in Folkestone.
+We engaged with over 900 young people, providing awareness and support from PREVENT, Violence Reduction Unit (VRU), Kent Police, and Domestic Abuse awareness.. - Urban Pastors continuing to carry out night time sweeps of key locations to address Anti-Social Behaviour (ASB) and any support needed for vulnerable people they may have come across. - Ongoing engagement and support to homeless individuals throughout the pandemic and liaising with appropriate agencies. - Ring door bells to support victims of domestic abuse through working partner relationships with HomeStart and the Rising Sun. - Collaborative working with Kent Police's Violence Reduction Unit (VRU) to support the police with the provision of knife wands (to detect people who may be carrying concealed weapons) for premises such as pubs.
+In addition to support, education awareness we also regularly monitor and empty the Knife Bins in District. - Safety in the Night time Economy Collaboratively working with Kent Police We supported Kent Police with the rollout of the 'Best Bar None' scheme, visiting landlords, providing packs and awareness.
+Carried out additional nighttime economy joint patrols with Licensing, Police and Community Safety unit teams across the Christmas period of 2022/23.

-The Community Safety Unit (CSU) has also continued to help to deliver a number of successes - such as implementing closure orders on premises where antisocial or criminal behaviour is taking place. tracing missing persons and tackling homelessness - through the close partnership working that these meetings enable.
+The Community Safety Unit (CSU) has also continued to help to deliver a number of successes - such as implementing closure orders on premises where antisocial or criminal behaviour is taking place, tracing missing persons and tackling homelessness - through the close partnership working that these meetings enable.